What You Need To Remember About Madeline's Affair On "Big Little Lies"

 But!
 Madeline Tells Someone About The Affair (!)

 At the end of the season, Joseph threatened to air out all their dirty laundry and as a result, Madeline confessed her folly to Jane (Shailene Woodley) and her daughter, Abigail (Kathryn Newton).
-One person who doesn't know, as of season 2, episode 1, is Ed.
+One person who doesn't know, as of season two, episode one, is Ed.

 Advertisement